jcla1/jcla1.github.com/_posts/2012-12-28-on-ulam-spirals-and-matrix-generation.markdown

 * Number spirals are just some matrices that follow a certain pattern.
 * The dimension squared is the highest value of the matrix.
-* The dimension squared is, if odd, in the bottom right, if even, in the top left, corner of the matrix.
+* The location of the dimension squared is dependent on parity: If odd, in the bottom right, if even, in the top left, corner of the matrix.
 * You can work out the numbers on the outer rim of the matrix with simple formulas.
 * If you compare the two matrices, how are they different?
 The 5x5 matrix has one "frame" more than the 4x4 matrix.
   You could imagine it just being stuck on one of the sides, if you need higher dimensions.